GoblinTechnologist/ArcheRage-Chat-Translator/README.md

-This script requires the "requests" packag which can be installed with "python -m pip install requests" Alternatively, you can download the .exe that was generated with "pyinstaller --onefile --noconsole --icon=resources/translate.ico ARTranslator.py"
+This script requires the "requests" package which can be installed with "python -m pip install requests" Alternatively, you can download the .exe that was generated with "pyinstaller --onefile --noconsole --icon=resources/translate.ico ARTranslator.py"

 To use the translator, launch the .exe or .py script from anywhere.
 Preferences are saved in a "config.txt" file in the same folder that the script is run from.